10 free things you can do now

 5. Don't use the shower to warm up

-Hot water accounts for a large chunk of your power bill—about 25% of the average bill—so try to avoid the temptation of using the shower to get warm.
+Hot water accounts for about 25% of the average bill.
+Try to avoid the temptation of using the shower to get warm.

-Staying in the shower uses up to 20 times as much energy as getting out and standing under two heat lamps instead.
+Aim for a 4 minute shower.
+Then stand under a heat lamp instead of under the hot water for longer.
+This uses up to 20 times less energy than staying under the shower.
 Even a few extra minutes in the shower will add to your power bill.

 6. Shop around and switch to save

 Don’t assume your existing energy provider is offering you the best deal available.
-It’s worth looking at government price comparison web sites to check which provider is offering the best rates.
-You can use this as a negotiating point with your existing supplier, or you can just switch to save money.
+Look at government price comparison websites to check which provider has the best rates.
+You can also contact your current provider to ask them if there’s a better deal they could put you on right away.

-Swapping car trips for walking or cycling is a great way to save money and keep fit during the winter months.
+Swapping short car trips for walking or cycling can save money.
+It can also keep you fit during the winter months.

 8. Use a ‘solar’ clothes dryer

 Clothes dryers are very convenient—but remember you're paying for this convenience.
-Rather than automatically putting your clothes into the dryer, use free energy from the sun and the wind to dry your clothes whenever you can.
+Try not to always put your clothes into the dryer.
+Use free energy from the sun and the wind to dry your clothes if you can.

-If you don’t have a clothes line you can put clothes racks out in the sun and fresh air on the veranda or dry clothes indoors on a rack when the heater is already on.
+If you don’t have a clothes line you can put clothes racks out in the sun and fresh air.
+Or you could dry clothes indoors on a rack when the heater is already on.

 9. Turn off gadgets and appliances